 IRAN: Expert Blames State Monopoly For Textiles Slump

+An aggressive state monopoly is responsible for the stagnant position of the Iranian textile industry, said an article in English language newspaper, Iran Daily.
 The paper quotes economics expert Mohammad-Hassan Afshar who says the lack of competition in the industry is to blame for the continued use of out of date and inefficient tools and machinery, and lack of interest in attracting foreign investment.

 - Outdoor performance apparel 2016: A broader perspective

 - Global market review of lingerie – forecasts to 2022

 - Southeast Asia strategic sourcing review – a focus on Cambodia, Vietnam and Myanmar